 Notes: Countries are ordered by the annual probability of a natural disaster per 1000 squared kilometers over the sample 1998-2017.
 Disaster-prone countries are those with an annual probability of a natural disaster in the top 25% of the distribution.
 Non-disaster-prone countries comprise the remaining 75% of countries.
 See Appendix A for the complete distribution.
-Small economies comprise small states and low-income countries.
-Small states are countries with a population below 1.5 million that are not advanced economies or highincome oil exporting countries (IMF).
-Low-income-countries are those with a GNI per capita below \$995 in 2017 (World Bank).
+EM-DAT provides damages in US dollars.
+Damages in percent of GDP are obtained dividing damages by GDP in the year of the event.
+Distributions of damages (% of GDP) are computed for each country group by using data for each single event over the sample 1998-2017.
+For each country group, average damages (% of GDP) are computed by type of event.

-absorb weather shocks (countries other than low-income) mainly fall in the group of non-disaster-prone countries.
-We label the union between the sets of small states and low-income countries as small economies.10 Figure 2 highlights this point.
+natural shelters (larger countries) or in which the economy can better absorb weather shocks (countries other than low-income) mainly fall in the group of non-disaster-prone countries.
+We label the union between the sets of small states and low-income countries as small economies.12 Figure 2 highlights this point.
 While 74% of disaster-prone countries are small economies, the bulk of non-disaster-prone countries (66%) falls in the non-small economies definition.